agilethought/angularjs-styleguide/README.md

 ### Routes  (0%)
 ###### [Style [C129](#style-c129)]

-  - While Papa prefers routing in its own module, I find having the config in each controller makes more sense.
+  - While Papa prefers routing in its own module, we find having the config in each controller makes more sense.

 **[Back to top](#table-of-contents)**